ARTrainings

-Webinars and self-paced online courses can be specifically tailored to the needs and goals of your organization, with formats that include short discussion sessions, a series, or even longer weekend retreats.
-Your online presentation can include keynotes, panel discussions, presentations, facilitated group discussions, and interactive webinars – specifically designed and delivered by us to ensure that you get maximum impact.
+We can tailor training to the needs and goals of your organization with formats that include short discussion sessions, a series, or even longer weekend retreats.
+Online presentations can include keynotes, panel discussions, presentations, facilitated group discussions, and interactive webinars – designed and delivered by us to ensure that you get maximum impact.

 Workshop Tracks

-Note: There is a participant size limit per workshop.
+Note: There is a participant capacity limit per workshop.
 Workshops that have over 30 participants will require an additional facilitator.

 Session 1: Introduction to Anti-Racism: Mapping the Impact of Racial Ideologies